lpage30/GoogleSheetsCalendarToICal/README.md

 # GoogleSheetsCalendarToICal
 Calendars specified in GoogleSheets should be ICal format or have ICal option.
 Spreadsheet is not useful to the tech savvy.
+Multiple calendars can reside in each downloaded GoogleSheet.
+Each of these calendars will be in its own table.

 ## USAGE
 obtain 1 or more URLs for Google Sheets Calendars